Binaural Beats for Meditation

 2. Find a Comfortable Position: Sit or lie down comfortably.
 Remember to use stereo headphones to get the full effect, as we explain in our guide to binaural beats.

-3. Start the Tone: Begin playing the binaural beat at a comfortable volume.
+3. Start with Tone: Begin playing binaural beat at a comfortable volume.
 It should be present but not overpowering.

 4. Begin Your Practice: Start your meditation as you normally would, whether it's focusing on your breath, a mantra, or a guided visualization.
 Use the tone as an anchor for your attention.